-- A. Single-family dwellings (subject to Section 12.05). - B. Crop production. - C. Family day-care homes for children. - State licensed residential facilities for six or fewer residents. - E. Home occupations within dwellings (subject to the requirements of Section 5.01 .F). - F. Buildings, structures and uses which are accessory to any of the above permitted uses.
+- A. Single-family dwellings (subject to Section 12.06.
+SINGLE-FAMILY AND TWO-FAMILY DWELLING REQUIREMENTS). - B. Crop production. - C. Family day-care homes for children. - State licensed residential facilities for six or fewer residents. - E. Home occupations within dwellings (subject to the requirements of Part E of Section 5.01.
+PRINCIPAL USES PERMITTED and Section 12.07.
+SIGNS). - F. Buildings, structures and uses which are accessory to any of the above permitted uses.

-- A. Two-family dwellings located on parcels at least two (2) acres in size (subject to Section 12.05). - B. Multiple family dwellings on parcels at least five (5) acres in size. - 1.
-There shall be no more than six (6) dwelling units per acre unless the units are served by a municipal sewer system. - 2.
-Each dwelling unit shall contain the minimum number of square feet specified in Section 10.02. - C. Hospitals, convalescent homes, and assisted living facilities. - D. Keeping of livestock, poultry or rabbits. - 1.
+- A. Two-family dwellings located on parcels at least two (2) acres in size (subject to Section 12.06.
+SINGLE-FAMILY AND TWO-FAMILY DWELLING REQUIREMENTS). - B. Multiple family dwellings on parcels at least five (5) acres in size. - 1.
+There shall be no more than six (6) dwelling units per acre unless the units are served by a municipal sewer system. - Each dwelling unit shall contain the minimum number of square feet specified in Section 10.02.
+TABLE OF AREA, SETBACK AND HEIGHT REQUIREMENTS. - Hospitals, convalescent homes, and assisted living facilities (except contagious diseases).

+- D. Keeping of livestock, poultry or rabbits. - 1.
 No livestock may be kept on parcels of land containing less than two (2) acres. - 2.
 No more than one (1) head of large livestock may be kept for the first two (2) acres of land and no more than one (1) additional head of large livestock for each additional acre of land in the parcel.
 No more than two (2) head of small livestock may be kept for the first two (2) acres of land and no more than two (2) additional head of small livestock for each additional acre of land in the parcel.
 For purposes of this Ordinance "large livestock" shall be deemed to be horses, cattle, or similar animals.
 "Small livestock" shall be deemed to be sheep, goats, mini horses, donkeys, pigs, or similar animals.
 These restrictions shall not apply to parcels of land containing twenty (20) or more acres. - 3.
-Livestock, poultry, or rabbits shall be kept only for noncommercial purposes such as 4-H projects or family use. - 4.
-Adequate fencing and housing for the livestock, poultry, or rabbits shall be constructed prior to placing the animals on a parcel of land.
-Any animal housing shall be no less than fifty (50) feet from the property line of any parcels of land containing dwelling units. - E. Golf courses subject to the requirements of Section 5.02.A. - F. Bed and breakfast establishments. - G. State licensed residential facilities for seven or more residents. - H. State licensed group child day-care homes which comply with statutory standards. - I. Governmental buildings, structures, facilities, and parks. - J. Schools and churches. - K. Platted subdivisions which comply with the requirements of the Michigan Land Division Act. - L. Site condominium developments.
+Livestock, poultry, or rabbits shall be kept only for noncommercial purposes such as 4-H projects or family use. - Adequate fencing and housing for the livestock, poultry, or rabbits shall be constructed prior to placing the animals on a parcel of land.
+Any animal housing shall be no less than fifty (50) feet from the property line of any parcels of land containing dwelling units. - E. Golf courses subject to the requirements of Part A of Section 5.02.
+SPECIAL LAND USES. - F. Bed and breakfast establishments. - G. State licensed residential facilities for seven or more residents. - H. State licensed group child day-care homes which comply with statutory standards. - I. Governmental buildings, structures, facilities, and parks. - J. Schools and churches. - K. Platted subdivisions which comply with the requirements of the Michigan Land Division Act. - L. Site condominium developments.